efebaydogan/Unity2D-Trampoline/README.md

 ATTENTİON:For the tramboline function to work correctly, you need to make the tag of your tramboline "trampoline" in unity.
 ## Author

-- [Efe Baydoğan](https://www.instagram.com/efebaydogan_) for design and development.
+- Created by Efe Baydoğan.

   ----------------------------------------------------------------------------------------------------